Skip to main content

 Apply moisturiser heavily at bedtime

 You’re obviously not going to be washing your hands while you sleep (though that would be impressive).
-So, it makes sense to moisturise them before you go to bed to lock in moisture.
+So, it makes sense to moisturise them before you go to bed to lock in moisture10.
 Our top tip – keep a moisturiser by your bedside table, so you remember to apply it before bed.
 Soon enough, it will become part of your everyday evening routine.

 Dry hands FAQs